Bladder And Kidney Stones In Your Dog And Cat

 Life is a trade-off of risks.
 The drug, furosemide (Lasix) used to treat heart disease in dogs and cats may increase the likelihood of oxalate stone formation.
-The same regards corticosteroid drugs such as prednisone and prednisolone and vitamins C and D.
+The same regards corticosteroid drugs such as prednisone and prednisolone.
+This is no longer suggested.

-Supplementing your pet’s diet with oral potassium citrate (20-37.5mg/pound body weight) given twice a day is thought to lessen the incidence of calcium oxalate stone formation.
+Supplementing your pet’s diet with oral potassium citrate given twice a day is thought to lessen the incidence of calcium oxalate stone formation.

-If urine specific gravity does not consistently approach 1.025 or less, providing the pet with a thiazide diuretic will increase thirst and produce a diluted urine (hydrochlorothiazide @ 1-2mg/pound body weight twice a day).
+If urine specific gravity does not consistently approach 1.025 or less, providing the pet with a thiazide diuretic will increase thirst and produce a diluted urine.
 A blood electrolyte analysis should be conducted several times during the first few months on this medication. (this is no longer suggested)